 Learn more about Proofpoint’s involvement in stopping WannaCry.

 Ransomware Protection Best Practices

-One of the key lessons learned from the WannaCry ransomware and related cyber-attacks is to be diligent in applying patches to your operating systems.
+One of the key lessons learned from the WannaCry ransomware and related cyber-attacks is to be diligent in your patch management strategy to update your operating systems.
 Organizations worldwide must have the latest patches installed and have backups tested and ready in the event of a ransomware attack.

 More broadly, organizations need to take a multi-pronged approach to the ransomware issue—and not assume the threat is slowing down.